blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 <br>

 ## Step 1 - Create Working Directory
-Will we create a directory for all our files releated to the pool setup.
+We will create a directory for all our files related to the pool setup.

 First export directory path to `.bashrc` by running: